marmelab/react-admin/docs/Upgrade.md

 }
 ```

-## `disableNotification` Param of `useLogoutIfAccessDenied` Was Removed
+## `useLogoutIfAccessDenied` No Longer Accepts A `disableNotification` Param

 The `useLogoutIfAccessDenied` hook no longer accepts the deprecated `disableNotification` param.
-To disabe the notification at the `checkError` call, `authProvider.checkError()` should return a rejected promise with a `falsy` message:
+To disable the "Authentication required" notification when `checkError` is called, `authProvider.checkError()` should return a rejected promise with the value `{ message: false }`:

 ```ts
 const authProvider: AuthProvider = {